pitt-rnel/pyrtma/README.md

 Message definitions are created in a .yaml file.

+The ruamel.yaml parser library is used internally (https://yaml.readthedocs.io/en/latest/)

 Notes about yaml format:

 - Whitespace sensitive.
 Use either 2 or 4 spaces for tab not '\t'